broooklynp/reading-level-classification/README.md

 How effectively can a language model (e.g., DistilBERT) classify fictional text passages by educational reading level?

 ## Motivation
-Traditional readability formulas (i.e., Flesch-Kincaid, SMOG) rely on surface-level features, like word and sentence length.
-However, these metrics don't capture deeper aspects such as:
+Traditional readability formulas (i.e., Flesch-Kincaid, SMOG) rely on surface-level features like word and sentence length.
+However, these metrics don't capture deeper aspects of writing such as:
 - vocabulary difficulty
 - sentence structure and syntax
 - abstract vs. concrete ideas

-Transformer models use contextual embeddings and may detect these subtler patterns more effectively.
+Transformer models use contextual embeddings and may detect these deeper, subtler patterns more effectively.

 ## Dataset
 Because no suitable public dataset exists, we built our own: